Explore Visit Apply Donate

 As a dental assistant, you interact with patients and assist dentists to provide quality dental health which is sure to put a smile on anyone's face.
 Our program provides you opportunities to develop specialized skills in dental health education, chair-side assisting, various laboratory procedures, coronal polishing, radiation exposure and processing, business office procedures, and more than 300 hours of clinical experience.

 Your hands-on classroom includes laboratory, pre-clinical and clinical instruction covering dental assisting skills and related theory.
-To prepare yourself for our curriculum, we recommend you take courses in biology, anatomy, chemistry, health, nutrition, and computer skills.
+To prepare yourself for our curriculum, we recommend you take courses in biology, anatomy, health, nutrition, computer skills, and Dental Terminology.

 Dental assistants are classified as licensed professionals in the state of Nebraska.
 With your license, you will be able to continue your education and training in advanced dental assisting courses.